11 small business grants for minorities

 Qualifying businesses receive $5,000 grants, along with mentorship and training.
 A few promising businesses also receive $25,000 enhancement grants.

 The Coalition to Back Black Businesses Grant is available to Black-owned small businesses located in economically vulnerable communities and employing between three and 20 people.

 Applicants can express their interest by providing their business name, zip code, industry and contact information.
 Grant finalists will be contacted and must complete a full application, submitting a W-9 form, Employee Identification Number and other supporting information about their business.
 The 2022 application period has passed, so check back in 2023.

-To apply for a Growth Grant from the NASE, you must become a member of the organization and be in good standing.
+To apply for a Growth Grant from the NASE, you must become a member of the organization and be in good standing for three months before applying.
 You will have to provide the organization with details on how you will use the grant and its potential impact on your business and its success.
 Applications must be submitted during open application periods, which are held throughout the year.

 The contest is open to small businesses that have been open for at least six months, have fewer than 99 employees, use shipping services and have a FedEx account.

 Applicants must provide details about their business and how they would intend to use the grant money if they received it.
 Details about the business, including revenue and industry information, will also need to be submitted.
 You can sign up to be notified when applications reopen.

 The Fast Break for Small Business is a grant opportunity launched by LegalZoom in partnership with the NBA, WNBA and NBA G League.
 It currently awards Black-owned businesses grants worth $10,000 along with an additional $500 worth of legal services provided by LegalZoom.

 The program is managed by the Accion Opportunity Fund, a nonprofit that supports small business owners who belong to groups that have historically faced limited access to business financing.
 This includes women, people of color, business owners of low-to-moderate income and immigrants.